airbytehq/airbyte/docs/integrations/destinations/duckdb.md

 1. Access the scheduler container using `docker exec -it airbyte-server bash`
 2. Navigate to the default local mount using `cd /tmp/airbyte_local`
 3. Navigate to the replicated file directory you specified when you created the destination, using `cd /{destination_path}`
-4. Execute `sqlite3 {filename}` to access the data in a particular database file.
+4. Execute `duckdb {filename}` to access the data in a particular database file.

 You can also copy the output file to your host machine, the following command will copy the file to the current working directory you are using: